grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 20.10.1
+## Enhancements and fixes in PTAI 20.12.1

-The release focused on maintenance updates.
+The release includes a hotfix to to address intermittent client connectivity issues.

 ## Fixes in TVSDK 3.12 Android